Girls of Paper and Fire (book)

 Girls of Paper and Fire is a 2018 young adult fantasy novel by Natasha Ngan.
 It is the first book in the Girls of Paper and Fire trilogy.
+The book explores a forbidden romance between two girls who were picked to become one of the king's eight new concubines.
 The book was touted by the American Library Association as a love story between two women which is considered to be unique in young adult fantasy.